didiersmith/steve/chapters/defender-of-the-state.md

 Sullivan bit his tongue.
 He had to admit, the odds were long.

-"And finally," Stacy continued, "I had one more question.
+"And finally," Stacy II continued, "I had one more question.
 Cui bono?
 Who benefits from a terrifying period of chaos and murder, brought to a relieving close by the tireless efforts of a single national security agent?
 Hmm?"

 Sullivan sighed and hit the back of his head against the shelving unit.
 In a way, this was a relief.
 All of her questions had been rhetorical and he didn't have to try to answer them anymore.